Advanced Technology Lens Implants in Southern NH

 Correcting Astigmatism with Toric IOLs

-Astigmatism is typically caused by the cornea (clear window of the eye) being shaped more like a football than a baskerball.
+Astigmatism is typically caused by the cornea (clear window of the eye) being shaped more like a football than a basketball.
 This causes images to focus at different points on the retina, resulting in blurry or double vision.
 Astigmatism can also be caused by similar irregularities in the shape of the natural lens inside the eye.

 For patients with pre-existing astigmatism, there are a number of Toric IOLs available.
 These include Toric Monofocal IOLs and Toric Multifocal IOLs.
 Without correcting your astigmatism, glasses will be necessary for all distances.
-Your doctor at Spindel Eye will discuss the best method of correcting your astigmatism prior to your surgical procedure.
+Your doctor at Spindel Eye Associates will discuss the best method of correcting your astigmatism prior to your surgical procedure.

 Presbyopia is a condition most people over the age of 40 experience that results in difficulty seeing up close without the aid of bifocals, trifocals, or reading glasses.
 This age-related condition is believed to be caused by a hardening of the natural lens inside the eye, making it difficult for the eye’s muscles to change its focus.
 Many people realize they have developed presbyopia when they find themselves having to push reading materials further and further away to focus.